What Are the Risks of Choosing Wrong Technology for Your Web App?

 The danger of security leaks

 Outdated or unproven technology is often not secure enough and has numerous security vulnerabilities.
-Choosing such technology means exposing your company to the serious threat of data leaks, reputation problems, a potential PR crisis, and, in effect, a decline of your business.
+Choosing such technology means exposing your company to the serious threat of data breaches and leaks, reputation problems, a potential PR crisis, and, in effect, a decline in your business.

-Sometimes, in the case when a technology founder decides not to support a technology anymore, it means that apps built with this technology will have security problems.
-With every update of the technology always comes a new security patch but if the tech is no longer supported, new security features for a given technology are no longer created.
-Hackers and cyber-criminals love to exploit such security holes.
+Sometimes, in the case when a technology founder decides not to support a technology anymore, it means that the systems and apps built with this technology will have security problems.
+With every update of the technology always comes a new security patch, but if the tech is no longer supported, new security features for a given technology are no longer created.
+Hackers and cyber-criminals love to exploit such technology failures and security holes.

 Problems with developing and adding new features to the app